Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: CNOT-Circuit Synthesis: Optimal Ancillae-Depth Trade-Off

 \end{lemma} \begin{proof} Rows of $\Ymat$ can be seen as a set of Boolean vectors of length $\log^2 n$.
-In the algorithm, we first synthesize an additive base for these vectors; then add them together to obtain $\Ymat$.
-The main process is depicted in \fig{fig:log2n}.
+In the algorithm, we first synthesize an additive base for these vectors.
+We then add them together to obtain $\Ymat$.
+The main process is depicted in \Cref{fig:log2n}.
+It applies the following four steps.